How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 WordPress Posts and Pages

-Your list will show the: Title of the Post, the Author, the Category and the Date the article was written, or last modified.
+Your list of articles on this Posts page will show: the Title of the Post, the Author, Categories of the article, Tags, Comments, and the Date the article was written, or last modified.

-NOTE: A Page won’t use Tags or Categories… as mentioned before, a static page will simply have content for informational purposes.
+A Page is static and won’t use Tags or Categories, it will simply have content for informational purposes.

 The ‘Appearance’ Link